mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Negotiation of Support for OPTIMIZED REKEY

 To indicate support for the optimized rekey negotiation, the initiator includes the OPTIMIZED\_REKEY\_SUPPORTED notify payload in the IKE\_AUTH exchange request.
-During this initial key request, the entire SA and TA payloads are included as normal.
+During this initial key request, the entire SA and TS payloads are included as normal.
 A responder that supports the optimized rekey exchange includes the OPTIMIZED\_REKEY\_SUPPORTED notify payload in its response.
 Note that the notify indicates support for optimized rekey for both IKE and Child SAs.

-A responder that does not support the optimized rekey exchange processes the SA and TA payloads as normal, and does not include the new Notify.
+A responder that does not support the optimized rekey exchange processes the SA and TS payloads as normal, and does not include the new Notify.
 As per regular IKEv2 processing, a responder that does not recognize this new Notify, MUST ignore the notify.
 Responders may have been administratively configured with the optimization turned off for local reasons.
 The absense of the Notify indicates to the initiator that the optimization is not available, and normal, full rekey should be done.